-Once all the steps are in place, it’s time to consider the design of the location where the restaurant will function.
-There are a few factors to consider here, from the overarching design and ambiance, including how it relates and fits within the brand of the restaurant, as well as the seating arrangement and the way the client moves through the space.
+Once all the steps are in place, it’s time to consider the interior design of the restaurant.
+There are a few factors to consider here, from the overarching design and ambience, including how it relates and fits within the brand of the restaurant, as well as the seating arrangement and the way the client moves through the space.

 The size and structure of the menu will inform the size and requirements of the kitchens.
 It’s a good practice to consider the size of the kitchen first before deciding on the other aspects, as it has a much more specific list of requirements.
 The menu and the branding strategy go hand in hand, so we can trace the impact of the restaurant brand identity all the way here.
 Our previous article is an excellent resource for example that goes into more detail about choosing the ideal restaurant color palette.
 You can also read the following for a general overview of restaurant design fundamentals.

 Building a Space that Facilitates Growth and Expansion

 There are 2 components to the location: the interior design and the exterior.
 The interior design of the restaurant is a large topic in itself, bringing together the identity and branding strategy of the restaurant with technical aspects such as the size of the space and what it can accommodate.